dominicphillips/amazing/README.md

 ## Go Client for the Amazon Product API

+A golang client for the amazon product api.
+This is very much WIP but it's still quite usable for tasks such as lookup and search.
+MIT license.

+### Configuration

 Initialize a client with your ServiceDomain, AssociateTag, AWSAccessKeyId & AWSSecretKey.
 Service Domain may be one of the following: